MCP Server

 | 401 challenge | WWW-Authenticate: Bearer realm="foura-mcp", resource_metadata="https://foura.ai/docs/mcp/server#auth" |

 The hosted server is stateless.
 Every request brings its own key, which the server forwards to the FourA API as X-API-Key.
-One key opens all three tools.
+One key opens all four tools.

 For protection against DNS-rebinding (CVE-2025-66414), the server validates the Host header (must be mcp.foura.ai or localhost) and the Origin header when present (allowlisted: mcp.foura.ai, claude.ai, app.cursor.sh, app.cursor.com).
 Server-to-server callers (curl, MCP clients in stdio bridge mode) send no Origin and pass through.